CPS Post-Graduate Psychology Fellowship

 Training Activities:

-• Supervision: Post-graduate fellows receive 2 hours of individual supervision per week from licensed psychologists.
+• Supervision: Post-graduate fellows receive 2 hours of individual supervision per week from a staff member and a licensed psychologist.
 Supplemental supervision is provided for additional activities such as co-leading groups or conducting outreach.

 • Seminars: Fellows meet weekly with Training Director and other staff members for case conferences, psychodynamic didactics, multicultural seminar (fall semester), and supervision of supervision seminar (spring semester).

-• Concentration: Each fellow completes a year-long concentration as an "assistant coordinator" in one area (training/supervision, group therapy, outreach/prevention, or diversity/social justice initiatives), shadowing/learning from and supporting the activities of the staff member responsible for that area of CPS' operations.
+• Concentration: Each fellow completes a year-long concentration as an "assistant coordinator" in one area (training and supervision, social justice and outreach, or international student mental health), shadowing/learning from and supporting the activities of the staff member responsible for that area of CPS' operations.

 Qualifications: